 - Possible detention in jail or juvenile hall.

-In some cities, parents who knowingly allow their children to violate curfew laws can also be subject to fines and other forms of punishment.
+In some cities, parents or legal guardians who knowingly allow their children to violate curfew laws can also be subject to fines and other forms of punishment.

 Juvenile Curfew Laws, Selective Enforcement, and Leniency